fasia/old_github_pages/content/project/MuUTA/Muuta.md

 ---
 title: µUTA Model-based Mutation Tool
-summary: A supporting tool that serves as part of security/robustness testing toolchain. µUTA extends online model-based testing by Uppaal Tron and generates systematic mutatants.
+summary: A supporting tool that serves as part of security and robustness testing toolchain.
+UTA extends online model-based testing by Uppaal Tron and generates systematic mutatants.
 tags:
 - Model-based Mutation Testing